kinduff/dog-api/README.md

 ### Privacy Policy
 Dog Facts is just for fun.
 The only data retained by Dog Facts is your team webhook url (which is required to post Dog Facts messages to your Slack).
 Otherwise, no data is kept.

-For questions or support, please email `el@kinduff.com` or contact directly through Twitter `http://twitter.com/kinduff`
+For questions or support, please contact directly through Twitter `https://twitter.com/kinduff` or chat with me at `https://keybase.io/kinduff/chat`

 ## Use it as an API